influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

     name: Create a notebook
     parent: Notebooks
 ---
-For more information about cell types, see [Overview of Notebooks](/influxdb/cloud/notebooks/overview/).
+To learn how notebooks can be useful and to see an overview of different cell types available in notebooks, see [Overview of Notebooks](/influxdb/cloud/notebooks/overview/).

 1. In the navigation menu on the left, click **Notebooks**.